 What counts as vacation when you are unemployed?
 The starting point is the Annual Leave Act (semesterlagen), which ensures that employees are entitled to consecutive leave for the purpose of rest and recreation.
 According to the Annual Leave Act, vacation days are always counted as full days.
 Moreover, during longer periods of vacation, work-free days in between the days you would have worked if you had not been on vacation are also included in the vacation period.

-When you are on vacation, you should report that on your time report.
+When you are on vacation, you should report that on your timesheet.
 If you have unemployed days in between your vacation, they should be reported as "semester".
 This means that you do not receive part-time unemployment benefits when you are on vacation from your part-time employment.

 Kalle normally works on Mondays, Wednesdays and Fridays.
 He is on vacation those days this week.
-On the time report (tidrapport) he should report his 60% employment and tick in “semester” (vacation) every day (Monday to Friday).
+On the timesheet (tidrapport) he should report his 60% employment and tick in “semester” (vacation) every day (Monday to Friday).

 Aniek normally works on Tuesdays, Wednesdays and Thursdays.
 She is on vacation during Tuesday and Thursday this week but works as usual on Wednesday.
-Aniek should report her 60% employment on the time report and tick in “semester” on Tuesday and Thursday.
+Aniek should report her 60% employment on the timesheet and tick in “semester” on Tuesday and Thursday.